 The NLP imitates the transformations associated with the early visual system: local luminance subtraction and local gain control [4].
-Images are decomposed using a Laplacian pyramid [8], which subtracts a local estimate of the mean luminance at multiple scales.
+Images are decomposed using a Laplacian pyramid [7], which subtracts a local estimate of the mean luminance at multiple scales.
 Each pyramid coefficient is then divided by a local estimate of amplitude (a constant plus the weighted sum of absolute values of neighbors).
-Perceptual quality is assessed by evaluating the norm of the difference between reference and reconstruction in this normalized domain.
-The parameters (constant and weights used for amplitudes) are optimized to best fit perceptual data in the TID2008 database [9], which includes images corrupted by artifacts arising from compression with block transforms.
-This simple distortion measure provides a nearlinear fit to the human perceptual judgments in the database, outperforming the widely-used SSIM [10] and MS-SSIM [11] quality metrics [4].
-Examples and code are available at http: //www.cns.nyu.edu/~lcv/NLPyr.
+Perceptual quality is assessed by evaluating a norm of the difference between reference and reconstruction in this normalized domain.
+The parameters (constant and weights used for amplitudes)